AmpersandTarski/documentation/tutorial/data-in-spreadsheets.md

 | World Religions | Brown | Rome |

 Please copy this in a spreadsheet of your own.
 The element in the first column with square brackets tells Ampersand that a new table starts[^1].
 The first row contains relation names.
 The second row contains concept names.
 The rows that follow contain pairs.
 Ampersand reconstructs those pairs as in the example above.
+## Reusing existing data
 In practical applications, you might want to reuse data from existing spreadsheets.
-It helps when that data in that spreadsheet is organized per row, which is reasonably common.
+People tend to have lots of "informal administration" in spreadsheets, which gives you access to authentic population.
+Surely you need that data organized in rows, but fortunately that is reasonably common.
 In such cases, you just add two lines above each table to inform Ampersand about the relations that are populated.
+In other cases, you have some work organizing the spreadsheet for importing it.

 ## Uploading your spreadsheet